-Ha Ha Tonka State Park (GPS: 37.97607, -92.76979) is first and foremost a super funny name!
+Ha, Ha Tonka State Park (GPS: 37.97607, -92.76979) is first and foremost a super funny name!
 It’s a 3,700-acre public recreation area on the Lake of the Ozarks, about 5 miles from Camdenton, Missouri.
-One of the highlights of the park is the castle ruins which is a European castle ruins in an American state park are actually the story of death and grief.
+One of the highlights of the park is the castle ruins which are European castle ruins in an American state park that are actually the story of death and grief.
 I’ll leave the history for you to check out!
 But don’t discount fascinating geological features.
 The natural bridge is over 70 feet wide, and 100 feet high.
 There are 2 caves.
 The Robber’s Cave and the Counterfeiter’s Cave – both known to have been hide-outs for 19th-century criminals.

 Bonne Terre Mines